Self-Hosting a Parser: The Bootstrap Problem

 },

-}this is the meta-grammar. it knows what PEG syntax looks like — that a rule is an identifier followed by <- followed by an expression, that an expression is a sequence of alternatives separated by /, that primaries can be identifiers or literals or character classes or grouped sub-expressions. all the structure of PEG, encoded as typed Odin values instead of text.
+the meta-grammar defines what PEG syntax looks like. a rule is an identifier followed by <- followed by an expression. an expression is a sequence of alternatives separated by /. primaries can be identifiers or literals or character classes or grouped sub-expressions. all the structure of PEG, encoded as typed Odin values instead of text.

-the key insight is that this meta-grammar doesn't need to be parsed. it's already in memory as the right data structures. the Odin compiler handles turning these struct literals into the internal representation that Pegasus works with. so there's no parsing step for the bootstrap — you just have the grammar.
+this meta-grammar doesn't need to be parsed. it's already in memory as the right data structures. the Odin compiler turns these struct literals into the internal representation that Pegasus works with. no parsing step for the bootstrap. you just have the grammar.

 what happens when a user writes a grammar